 Under optimal weather conditions at the flowering season with cross pollinators, you can achieve maximum crop yield results.

 When you are searching for an olive tree ready to plant in small spaces, consider self-pollinating olive trees varieties in order to enjoy olive harvest every autumn.
 In case you have the opportunity to plant several olive trees, pick compatible varieties and improve crop yield.

-About the intercompatible olive cultivars the best to discuss with a local agronomist or local farmer cause it depends on overlapping factors such as blooming, pollen compatibility and environment conditions.
+About the inter-compatible olive cultivars the best to discuss with a local agronomist or local farmer cause it depends on overlapping factors such as blooming, pollen compatibility, and environmental conditions.
 Knowledge on self(in)compatibility is important for the olive tree growers to allow them to better manage newly introduced cultivars in their orchards and for choosing suitable pollinators among the local olive cultivars.

-Also, if you have space for other trees to cross pollinate your olive tree and get a higher crop yield.
-Example, olive trees should be spaced between 6 feet (2 meters) for a high density grove or 18 feet (5 meters) for a traditional grove.
+Also, if you have space for other trees to cross-pollinate your olive tree and get a higher crop yield.
+For example, olive trees should be spaced between 6 feet (2 meters) for a high-density grove or 18 feet (5 meters) for a traditional grove.